hiep4hiep/XSOAR-Email-Communication/README.md

 				"type": "custom"
 			},
  ```
- - Last step is set input for the Send button on layout.
+ - Last step is to set input for the Send button on layout.
 Click Send button, fill in **email_from** field with the email you use to send email from XSOAR.

   ![image](https://user-images.githubusercontent.com/41276379/174946562-7d2d26f1-9f76-4042-bb0c-989d085e181a.png)